autogluon/autogluon/examples/automm/TCGA_cancer_survival/readme.md

 # Just on FT_Transformer
 python3 example_cancer_survival.py --task TCGA_HNSC --mode FT_Transformer
 ```
+All models were run for a maximum time of 900 seconds.
+Use ```--path``` for intended path to save TCGA dataset, and ```--num_gpus, --num_workers``` to configure the computing resource.

 ### 3. Results:

+The performance of AutoGluon on the TCGA-HNSC dataset is as follows:

 Model(TCGA-HNSC) | Test accuracy | Validation accuracy | Train time | Test time
 ----  | ----  | ----  | ----  | ----